xchjason/CovidPopulationModel/README.md

 ## 3.3	Running the model

-For any of these modes, specify a **projection period**, i.e., a range of dates for which the model will project the number of individuals who develop symptomatic COVID, the number requiring care in the hospital general ward, the number requiring ICU care, and the number dying from COVID.
-To specify the projection period:
+The user can run the model by executing code segments embedded in one of three Google COLAB notebooks.
+You can find these notebooks in the Google project folder (see Section 2.2.2).

-- Go to the Settings sheet in the workbook created in step 2.2.6.
+Run a code segment by clicking on the square brackets to its left.
-- Find the row labeled "Projection Period".
+- For an illustration, look at the screenshot of the BASIC COLAB notebook below.
-- Enter the length of the projection period and the first day of the projection period in the appropriate columns.
+- That notebook has four code segments, each of which has a set of square brackets (“[ ]”) in its left margin.

-Run the model by executing code segments embedded in a Google COLAB notebook.
+- To execute a code segment, click on the square brackets.

-The screenshot below shows the BASIC COLAB notebook.
-The BASIC COLAB notebook has four code segments, each of which has a set of square brackets (“[ ]”) in its left margin.
-To execute a code segment, click on the square brackets.
-(Note that when you mouse over the square brackets, a right-pointing arrow appears).
+- Note that when you mouse over the square brackets, a right-pointing arrow appears.
-Google may ask you if you want to grant access to your Google workbook.
+- Google may ask you if you want to grant access to your Google workbook.
 If so prompted, reply YES and follow subsequent prompts.
-As you execute each step, a green checkmark should appear to the left of each segment of executed code.
+- As you execute each step, a green checkmark should appear to the left of each segment of executed code.

 ![](image/Picture4.png)